 The general rate of inflation impacts the economies and business environments in which the Company operates.
-Inflation increased significantly in 2022 and has continued to be elevated throughout 2023 as compared to recent historical norms.
+Inflation increased significantly in 2022 and has continued to be elevated throughout 2024 as compared to recent historical norms.
 Accordingly, the Company expects that costs of all inputs to the Company's products, including raw materials, supplier costs and general employee and overhead costs, will increase.
 These increases in cost may adversely impact the profitability of our current and future contracts.
 To the extent that the Company is not able to pass these costs on to the Company's customers through increased pricing of the Company's products, the Company's margins on its products will be reduced.
 Further, increased pricing of the Company's products may result in reduced demand and negatively impact the Company's revenues.
-Accordingly, higher interest rates or wage and price controls, may negatively impact the Company's costs as well as the demand for its products and services, and have a material adverse effect on the Company's business, financial condition and results of operations.
+Accordingly, increased inflation and any economic conditions resulting from governmental attempts to manage or reduce inflation, such as the imposition of tariffs or higher interest rates or wage and price controls, may negatively impact the Company's costs as well as the demand for its products and services, and have a material adverse effect on the Company's business, financial condition and results of operations.

-Tax risks
+Tax Risks